firedrakeproject/checkpoint_schedules/docs/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
-*checkpointing_schedules* provides schedules for step based incremental checkpointing of the adjoints to computer models.
+*checkpoint_schedules* provides schedules for step based incremental checkpointing of the adjoints to computer models.
 The schedules contain instructions indicating the sequence of forward and adjoint steps to be executed, and the data storage and retrieval to be performed.
 These